 County Extension Director and Regional Specialized Extension Agent for Agriculture/Small Farms

 Stacy holds a B.S. in Biology from Valdosta State University (GA) and a Doctorate of Plant Medicine from the University of Florida.
 He has been an extension agent since 2004 and county extension director since 2009.
-He lives in northern Hernando County with his wife, Keri.
+He lives in northern Hernando County with his wife, Keri and daughter.

 Email Stacy if you have questions about farming, bugs, or diseases of plants in Hernando, Citrus, Pasco, and Sumter Counties.

 Nancy holds a Bachelors degree in Psychology from Eckerd College and a Masters of Education from National Luis University.
 She has been the Hernando County 4-H Agent since January 1999.
 Her husband Jeffrey and daughters Jodi and Sara were 4-H members even before her.
 In 2010, she was honored to represent Florida as a National Distinguished Service award winner at the NAE4-HA national meeting.

 Email Ms. Nancy if you would like to enroll your youth in one of the many diverse 4-H clubs in Hernando County.

 Family and Consumer Science Agent

 Scott is a native Floridian, born and raised on a dairy farm in Sumter County.
 He is an Air Force Veteran, and has a Bachelor's degree in Financial Management, and a Master's degree in Aeronautical Science.
 He has worked in Hernando County Extension for 4 years, teaching financial management and energy/sustainability matters.
 Scott and his wife, Julie live in eastern Hernando County.

 Email Scott if you have questions about money management or housing questions.